ryogrid/ryogrid.github.io/profile/portfolio_en.md

 　Developed the basic software to realize Sensing Web, a concept that aims to create a web environment using open sensor data.
 The user can remotely place a program for data processing in the vicinity of the sensor (privacy information is removed in the vicinity of the sensor and transferred to the user). ptrace-based system call emulation is used to realize a sandbox configuration and virtual devices.

 #### [D-Cloud](http://ryogrid.net/~ryo/dist/kanbayashi_master_thesis.pdf) 2009
 　A large-scale test farm, D-Cloud, was developed; D-Cloud is based on Eucalyptus, an open source cloud building software.
 Users can test large-scale distributed systems without being bothered by their complexity, thanks to the automation of test environment construction and verification tasks and large-scale computing resources provided by D-Cloud.
 D-Cloud accelerates the testing process in software development.
-To support system construction and test execution in software testing of distributed systems, D-Cloud provides a means to define and execute tests intuitively and flexibly by using a description format that combines XML description and the Ruby language, which allows flexible description of behavior (= automatic test environment construction tool in a cloud environment, test scenario execution tool in a distributed environment). test scenario execution tools in a distributed environment).
+To support system construction and test execution in software testing of distributed systems, D-Cloud provides a means to define and execute tests intuitively and flexibly by using a description format that combines XML description and the Ruby language, which allows flexible description of behavior (= automatic test environment construction tool in a cloud environment, test scenario execution tool in a distributed environment). test scenario execution tools in a distributed environment.

 ---